 On the writing and speaking sections, and general knowledge of Hispanic culture is 100% important, as is being able to listen to different accents.
 The exam may call for you to read a quote and take a stance on it, talk about the economic crisis, or write about that time you schlepped through the Prado Museum.
 Knowing some basic vocabulary will actually make you sound like you know what you’re talking about, and so will using the “he” form of haber.

-And read El Tesís de Nancy, even is in English.
+And read El Tesís de Nancy.
 It’s about an American girl who lives in Seville during the 70s and dates a gypsy.
 It’s hilarious, and her errors in the letters she writes to her cousin Nancy have helped me to be a more critical reader of my own writing in Spanish.

 Now that you’ve decided to prepare the exam and you’re willing to shell out 175€ for the upper level exams, how does one go about signing up?
-Since it’s too late for the convocotoria for November, that’s another story for another blog post (but click here for 2013 dates).
+Read about my experience taking the DELE here.